What is AFL Blind?

 Are you ready to experience the joy of AFL in an inclusive and welcoming environment?
 Look no further!

-Introducing WA All Abilities Inclusive Program - A game-changer for everyone, regardless of ability!
+Introducing WA All Abilities AFL Blind Program - A game-changer for everyone, regardless of ability!

 Register now for our specially designed program for visually impaired adults.